vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-node-js/index.md

 * Navigate to the project root directory.
 * Open the `manifest.yml file`.
-* Replace `PCC-TLS` with the name of your Tanzu GemFire service instance.
+* Replace `PCC-TLS` with the name of your VMware GemFire service instance.
 If you're not sure of the instance name, run the `cf services` command.

 ### 7. Push your application to TAS

 * In a terminal, navigate to the project root directory.
 * Push the application to your TAS environment using `cf push`

-The `cf push` operation will bind the *Book Service* app to the Tanzu GemFire service instance named in your `manifest.yaml` file  and then start the app.
+The `cf push` operation will bind the *Book Service* app to the VMware GemFire service instance named in your `manifest.yaml` file  and then start the app.

 ### 8. Interact with the Book Service